Installing Apache Maven on Windows & Mac

 Maven New System Variable

-The next thing is to click on the “Path” variable under the “System variables” section in the Environment Variables window.
+The next thing to do is click on the “Path” variable under the “System variables” section in the Environment Variables window.
 Clicking on the “Edit” button will allow you to edit the variable.

 Maven Path System Variable